philj404/SimpleSerialShell/README.md

 * To make it easy to switch commands to a different connection, I recommend always sending command output to the shell
 (rather than straight to Serial for example).
 For example I use `shell.println("motor is off");`

+* Please note that the list of commands is shared between instances of the SimpleSerialShell (via a static).
+The fact that the addCommand() method is non-static can be slighly misleading in this regard.

 ### Notes